microsoft/ivy/doc/examples/testing/specification.md

     export protocol.async

-The output fromt the tester looks like this:
+The output from the tester looks like this:

     ./trivnet2
     > intf.send(59132)